LLNL/Sina/python/docs/source/faq.rst

 greater than 3", then consider casting the enum values to strings.

-Put long, unqueried strings in Record.user_defined
+Put long, unqueried strings (and similar data) in Record.user_defined
 --------------------------------------------------

 If you have a string datum that's many thousands of characters long, chances